tomeshnet/p2p-internet-workshop/organization/pre-workshop-survey.md

     Social Media (Twitter, Facebook, etc.)
     Other (please specify)

 1. If you experienced any strong concerns about attending this workshop, can you let us know what they were?
-Did we address these concerns, or were there ways we could have addressed them? w
+Are there ways we can address them?

 ---